Summary

 Notable Quotes

-"The resilient design ops team of one lands this concept of resilience at the level of ourselves as practitioners."
+"Today’s theme of the resilient design ops team of one lands this concept at the atomic level of ourselves as practitioners."

-"When you need help, who do you go to in your network?"
+"When you need help, who do you go to in your network?
+Have you ever created a relationship map?"

-"What are the small steps teams can take to sustain their energy and well-being?"
+"What are the small steps teams can take to sustain their energy and well-being over time?"

 "If you had a magic wand, what would you do to create more safety for yourself?"

-"How can we take our design ops practice to the next level to be more resilient?"
+"How can we take to the next level the maturity of our design ops practice to be more resilient?"

 More Videos